Azure-Samples/digital-twins-samples-csharp/README.md

 1. The repo is composed of several standalone projects.
 [Occupancy](./occupancy-quickstart/readme.md) sample is the suggested starting sample.

 ### Visual Studio Code
-We recommend using [Visual Studio Code](https://code.visualstudio.com/)and include a [workspace](./digital-twins-samples.code-workspace) file you can use to load all samples.
+If using [Visual Studio Code](https://code.visualstudio.com/) we have included a [visual studio code workspace file](./digital-twins-samples.code-workspace) that will load all samples.
 Alternatively, each folder can be opened individually.